 Are Baby Monitors Safe?

 If you are considering buying one, then you’re probably wondering if these devices are harmful or emit harmful radiation.

 There is no research that proves that baby monitors emit signals that are harmful to babies.

 However, if you are worried about radiation then two things you can do are:

-- Place the monitor as far away from your baby’s bassinet or crib as possible.
+- Place the device as far away from your baby’s bassinet or crib as possible.

-- Turn the monitor off when it’s not in use.
+- Turn the device off when it’s not in use.

 Are WiFi Baby Monitors Safe?
 Can Baby Monitors Be Hacked?

 It’s important to remember that a baby monitor that is W-Fi-enabled is similar to any other device in your home that’s connected to your WiFi network.

 In theory this means that these devices can indeed be hacked.